zthart/wavedash/README.md

 material support (`.mtl` files).
 While these may be in the scope for future work on this project, in beginning iterations, these data points will be ignored.

+## License

+This project is Copyright (C) 2019 Zach Hart, and Licensed under the GPLv3.
+The full text of this license can be found in LICENSE at the root of this project